Need to talk? Call 1800 882 436.

 They might also wear long sleeves and trousers in hot weather.
 Or wear heavy makeup and sunglasses to cover bruises.

-If you think a parent is experiencing family violence, speak with them when they are by themselves.
+If you think an adult is experiencing family violence, speak with them when they are by themselves.
 Speak to them in a safe place with enough time for a chat.

 Speak to a maternal child health nurse